sithmel/diogenes/README.md

 });

 registry.on("count", isLessThan5, useAlternativeClamp, function (name, dep, config){
   // this is executed for count service
   // only if count is less than 5 and
   // the config passes the "useAlternativeClamp" validator });

 registry.on(/count.*/, function (name, dep, config){
   // this is executed for any service with the name that matches
   // that regular expression
 });

 ```
-Be aware that events are suppressed for cached values and their dependencies!
+Be aware that events are suppressed for cached values, their dependencies!
 You can also handle the event once with "one" and remove the event handler with "off".